-The College of Liberal Arts at the University of Minnesota invites applications for a full-time, 9-month appointment as Government of Finland/David and Nancy Speer Visiting Professor in Finnish Studies beginning fall semester 2012.
-This appointment is for academic year 2012/13 (27 August 2012 to 26 May 2013) with the possibility of renewal for one or two additional academic years.
+The College of Liberal Arts at the University of Minnesota invites applications for a full-time, academic year appointment as Government of Finland/David and Nancy Speer Visiting Professor in Finnish Studies beginning fall semester 2015.
+This appointment is for academic year 2015/16 (31 August 2015 to 29 May 2016) with the possibility of renewal for one or two additional academic years.

 There are currently no scheduled events.

 2004-05: Juha Suoranta